fossabot/Records/README.md

   **2. Usage**

   [<img width="300" alt="screen shot" src="https://img.youtube.com/vi/HOTwBou6FB4/0.jpg">](https://www.youtube.com/watch?v=HOTwBou6FB4)

+## Sourcery

+[Sourcery](https://github.com/krzysztofzablocki/Sourcery) is a boiler-plate generation tool that you can optionally use with this framework.

+A pre-written stencil file is provided [here](https://github.com/rob-nash/Records/blob/master/Database/Templates/ManagedObject.Query.stencil) which will instruct soucery to write the 'Query' syntax for any NSManagedObject subclass that implements `Fetchable`.

 ### Donations.
 <p>If you like this and you want to buy me a drink, use bitcoin.</p>